 This saves ammo and you’re more likely to get an immediate kill instead of simply scaring something away to return when you’re not home.
 Nickle plating furthers the advantage of the smaller shot size in that it gives a more consistent pattern, allowing for a more predictable shot.

-The #5 fired from a shotgun is recommended for shooting clays in your backyard or stationary targets because you get that great balance of spread, range and power that makes it feel just right.
+The #5 fired from a shotgun is recommended for shooting clays in your backyard or stationary targets, due to its great balance of spread, range and power.

-Nickel-plated shot will cost more than lead shot due to the extra time needed to manufacture it and the cost of the materials.
-If you only hunt now and then during hunting season, you won’t notice it very much but if you fire a ton of shells at targets as a hobby, you might.
-It comes down to your preference for or against solid lead and how the ammo performs with your specific gun.
-Several manufacturers make shotshells using nickel plated shot, Fiocchi and Hornady are two of the largest.
+Nickel-plated shot will cost more than lead shot due to the cost of materials and the extra time needed for manufacturing.
+If it's for occasional use, you won’t notice it.
+But if you target shoot as a hobby, you're likely to notice the cost difference.
+It comes down to your preference for or against solid lead, and how the ammo performs with your specific gun.
+Several manufacturers make shotshells using nickel-plated shot – with Fiocchi and Hornady being the largest.

-#5 nickel-plated lead shot probably won’t be used for home defense purposes but if you were to shoot an intruder with this birdshot, it is definitely going to cause a lot of damage, especially at the 10-15 foot range found inside most of our homes.
+#5 nickel-plated lead shot isn't a first choice for home-defense purposes.
+But if you were to shoot an intruder with this bird shot, it will cause a lot of damage – especially at the 10- to 15-foot range found inside most of our homes.